 There are typically three types of endowments

-- Organization Held – The nonprofit Baord establishes the endowment in the nonprofit’s name with an explicit fund policy that describes how, what, and when dollars can be used.
+- Organization Held – The nonprofit Board establishes the endowment in the nonprofit’s name with an explicit fund policy that describes how, what, and when dollars can be used.

 - Third-party Held – A third party, like a foundation creates the endowment and determines which organizations it benefits for what purposes.

-- Quasi-Endowment – This is not technically an endowment but can operate similar to one.
-This is where your nonprofit can take certain savings or reserves and place them in a high interest account using the interest as additional income for the organization.
+- Quasi-Endowment – This is not technically an endowment but can operate similarly to one.
+This is where your nonprofit can take certain savings or reserves and place them in a high-interest account using the interest as additional income for the organization.

 Learn more about Creating Your Nonprofit Board